Round-winged Bluet (Proischnura rotundipennis)

 Status and Conservation

-A scarce and localized South African endemic.
+The Round-winged Bluet is a scarce and localized South African endemic.
 It is listed as of Least Concern in the IUCN Red List of Threatened Species.
-Fairly sensitive to habitat degradation. occasionally occurs at suitable man-made habitats.
+The Round-winged Bluet is fairly sensitive to habitat degradation but occasionally occurs at suitable man-made habitats.

 Distribution